 I served the report on the CPS and this was the outcome.
 Case dismissed.

 In my client’s case, I had raised the issue of an incorrect specimen from the start.
 I had stated on the case management documentation at the first court hearing that my client did not empty his bladder at the first specimen.
 However, you will appreciate that there is a big difference between simply asserting that he did not empty his bladder and actually having scientific evidence to prove it.

-By understanding the science behind the calculations of alcohol in breath, blood and urine, and how alcohol diminishes over time, it is possible to produce extremely strong date to cast doubt on the prosecution’s case.
+By understanding the science behind the calculations of alcohol in breath, blood and urine, and how alcohol diminishes over time, it is possible to successfully challenge the prosecution’s case.
 Remember, it is for the prosecution to prove a case beyond reasonable doubt.
-If we can establish a doubt, even a relatively small doubt, then the court should not convict.
+If we can establish doubt, even a relatively small doubt, then the court should not convict.